President, Scripted Content

 Born and raised in Manhattan, Stern met his wife Betsy while attending Dartmouth College in New Hampshire.
 They have two children and live in the Hancock Park area of Los Angeles.

 Senior Vice President, Development, Scripted Television

-Prior to joining GRE, she served as Executive Vice President of Television for Nicholas Sparks Productions.
+Prior to joining IMGTV, she served as Executive Vice President of Television for Nicholas Sparks Productions.
 Under the company’s deal with Warner Bros, Television, she developed “The Notebook” pilot for The CW, an adaptation of “Miss Congeniality” with Ellen DeGeneres and Sandra Bullock, as well as other projects for ABC, USA and HBO.